-We acknowledge the traditional custodians of the land where our event is held – the Njaki Njaki Noongar people and their Elders past and present.
-We acknowledge and respect their continuing culture and the contribution they make to the life of this country and this region.
+We acknowledge the traditional custodians of the land that hosts our Event, the Njaki Njaki Noongar people.
+We acknowledge and respect their continuing culture and the contribution they make to the life of this region.

+60,000 to 40,000 years ago the first people settled this country which became the home of the Njaki Njaki.
 When European explorers rode through here 160 years ago it was the Njaki Njaki ancestors who welcomed them and showed them the waterholes at the base of the rocks.
-Their stories are woven in the landscape and it is their language that gave the names ‘Jilakin’ and ‘Kulin’ to the lake and the town.
+This is still Njaki Njaki country.
+Their stories are woven in the landscape, and it is their language that gave the names ‘Jilakin’ and ‘Kulin’ to the lake and the town.

-Each year we gather beside Jilakin Lake on farmland next to the Kulin Bush racetrack.
-This area is farmed by the Lucchesi family who came here generations ago and we thank them for hosting us here.
+Each year we gather at the Bush Race Track beside Jilakin Lake on land made available to us by the Lucchesi family who came here generations ago and we thank them for hosting us here.

-We pass through Kulin the community who support us and built the roads and the facilities we see around us.
-We are grateful to them for their welcome.
+We drive through Kulin, the community who support us, who built the roads and the facilities we see around us. and we thank them for their welcome.